Walkthrough of my general design process while creating this portfolio website

 Understanding the needs, behaviors, pain points, perspectives, and motivation of end users is crucial in creating a good user experience.

 To avoid biases and assumptions, I conducted secondary research on the end users of portfolio websites.
 This allows me to anticipate and predict what my end users might think and feel as they interact with my product.
 I researched people who usually review portfolios including heads of design, hiring managers, front-end developers, and creative directors.
 They sift through hundreds of portfolios, so they want to see brief, compelling and cohesive case studies.
-I also ran a competitive audit involving portfolio websites made by Google UX Designers, Godly recommended websites, and top portfolio websites listed in Youtube.
-I want to communicate simplicity and efficiency, so I looked at websites that showcase that particular style for inspiration.

 User Persona of a Hiring Manager